 The most important asthma medication is the preventer, and that is a class of drug that reduces the inflammation.
 You’ll recall that the predominant driver of the narrowing of the bronchial tubes that causes asthma symptoms is inflammation.
 So we can manage that inflammation with anti-inflammatory drugs.
 The anti-inflammatory drugs generally come in puffers, and you inhale those into the lungs where they’re directly deposited on the areas of inflammation and that leads to reduced swelling.

-So we have 2 groups of drugs that work in 2 different ways to treat the 2 causes of the narrowing of the bronchial tubes.
+So we have two groups of drugs that work in two different ways to treat the two causes of the narrowing of the bronchial tubes.
 The most important of these of course is the preventer.
 Because if you don’t use the preventer then you’re at much greater risk of having an asthma attack.

 What are the common myths associated with asthma and asthma treatments?

 A common myth around asthma is that if you take your preventer medication you’ll get “used to it”, and we know that that’s not the case.
 Not taking your medication is a big risk for poorly controlled asthma and leads to flare-ups.
 So the body never gets used to asthma medication and it’s important that people understand that.
 The body needs that medication to function in a normal way in patients with asthma.

 Some of the other myths that exist with asthma is that it’s normal to have breathlessness and wheeze and cough, and it’s not normal.
 Most people or almost all people with asthma should function normally and have no symptoms.
 That is to say, we’d like them to not be waking at night, not having breathlessness that affects your ability to participate in sport or do any activity you choose to.
 So it’s not acceptable to believe that’s ok – that’s a common myth.
 You should be able to do anything and if you can’t then probably there’s something wrong with your medication.

 How can I prevent an asthma attack?
 What increases my risk for an asthma attack?